The 2017 Gulf Coast Prize in Translation (Prose)

 - Submissions accepted via Gulf Coast’s online submissions manager.

-- Submit only one piece (up to twenty double-spaced pages) and the original text in a single .doc, .docx, .rtf, or .pdf file.
+- Submit up to ten pages of poetry along with the original text in a single .doc, .docx, .rtf, or .pdf file.

 - Only previously unpublished translations will be considered.